Signs of High Self-Esteem: 7 Markers of Genuine Self-Worth

 You achieve compulsively but never feel successful.
 You overwork to prove your value.
 You can’t receive a compliment without deflecting it.
 You dread performance reviews even when you know the feedback will be positive.
 That’s you still running the program: my worth depends on what I produce, not who I am.

-In Your Body
+In Your Body and Health

 You carry chronic tension — jaw clenching, shoulder tightness, digestive issues.
 You feel anxious in your own skin.
 You avoid mirrors.
 You have an adversarial relationship with your body because your blueprint taught you that your physical self is something to be managed, hidden, or punished.
 That’s your nervous system still believing: you are fundamentally flawed.